 “She did crosswords like… let me tell you, she would do five crossword puzzles a day.
 Now, she may be cognizant of her surroundings but she can’t talk to you.
 She’s locked in her body.”

-We are drinking Chartreuse by the tumbler at her kitchen table.
+Catherine and I are drinking Chartreuse by the tumbler at her kitchen table.
 Carlos comes in and puts his arms around her.
 I read this as a gesture meant to assert his role.

-She comes home late and drunk.
+Catherine comes home late and drunk.
 She says she unexpectedly ran into Carlos.
 They went for drinks.
 During the course of the evening she realized that she still loves him.
 After she goes to bed I quietly pack a bag and leave.

 I have just returned from Geneva and I have Swiss chocolates for my co-workers.
 I go to the office on Sunday to distribute the chocolates.
 The Executive Director’s door is closed.
 I decide to open the door and leave a chocolate on her desk but when I open the door I startle her.
 She rises awkwardly from the floor.